 - a.
 Issue a temporary restraining order to (1) enjoin USIP, the Endowment of USIP, USIP's Board, and USIP's officers from transferring any assets outside of USIP or the Endowment for USIP; (2) enjoin USIP, USIP's Board, and USIP's officers from any new termination of USIP employment or contracts; (3) restore all USIP employees terminated since March 14, 2025 to their prior roles on paid leave status so that they can obtain the health insurance, immigration, and other collateral benefits of employment while this litigation unfolds; (4) enjoin Defendants from publishing and/or disclosing any information pertaining to the identify of current and former employees, grantees, program partners, contractors, or PSCs; - b.
 Declare that USIP's Board and officers as of March 14, 2025 are the lawful Board members and officers of USIP; - c.
 Declare that all action taken by Defendants following the removal of USIP Board members violated the Administrative Procedure Act, was ultra vires, and violated the separation of powers; - d.
-Award Plaintiffs nominal damages; - e.
-Award Plaintiffs reasonable fees, costs, expenses, including attorneys' fees; and - f.
+Declare that USIP and its Endowment are the lawful owners of the USIP headquarters building at 2301 Constitution Ave NW; - e.
+Award Plaintiffs nominal damages; - f.
+Award Plaintiffs reasonable fees, costs, expenses, including attorneys' fees; and - g.
 Grant such other relief as this Court deems necessary, just, and proper.

-Dated: April 10, 2025
+Dated: April 14, 2025